commonpike/fairpost/docs/NewPlatform.md

 ## A more elaborate setup

 As your platform gets bigger, you may want to chunk it up in several classes.
-Create a source `src/platforms/FooBar`, move your class there, and update the imports.
+Create a folder `src/platforms/FooBar`, move your class there, and update the imports.

 ### FooBarApi.ts